kehantan/labbook/docs/protease_assay/protease_inhibition_assay.rst

     * Buffer to add = 40 uL - protease vol - substrate vol - compound vol
     * Becaue protease volume required for assay can fluctuate based on the concentration of protease stock after purification, so I cannot provide a fixed volume in this protocol.
 You will have to calculate the amount needed for your assay based on how much protease you get after purification.
-    * Anyhow, the final volume of liquid in each well should be 40 uL.
+    * The final volume of liquid in each well should be 40 uL.
 Adjust the buffer volume accordingly.

 #.
 Add correct amount of protease into each well.